webdiscus/pug-plugin/README.md

 ### `filename`
 Type: `string | Function` Default: `webpack.output.filename || '[name].html'`<br>
 The name of output file.
-- If type is `string` then following substitutions (see [output.filename](https://webpack.js.org/configuration/output/#outputfilename) for chunk-level) are available in template string:
+- If type is `string` then following substitutions (see [output.filename](https://webpack.js.org/configuration/output/#template-strings) for chunk-level) are available in template string:
   - `[id]` The ID of the chunk.
   - `[name]` Only filename without extension or path.
   - `[contenthash]` The hash of the content.
   - `[contenthash:nn]` The `nn` is the length of hashes (defaults to 20).
-- If type is `Function` then following parameters are available in the function:
+- If type is `Function` then following arguments are available in the function:
-  - `@param {webpack PathData} pathData` See the description of this type [here](https://webpack.js.org/configuration/output/#template-strings)
+  - `@param {PathData} pathData` has the useful properties (see the [type PathData](https://webpack.js.org/configuration/output/#outputfilename)):
+     - `pathData.filename` the full path to source file
+     - `pathData.chunk.name` the name of entry key
-  - `@param {webpack AssetInfo} assetInfo`
+  - `@param {AssetInfo} assetInfo` Mostly this object is empty.
   - `@return {string}` The name or template string of output file.

 ### `modules`